-Top Tours & Activities in Krakow
+Top attractions in Krakow

 On the banks of the Vistula River lies one of Europe's most awe-inspiring cities.
 Historic buildings and monuments abound and create the foundation upon which Poland's capital of culture stands proud.
 Here are its top attractions!

 The main branch of Poland's National Museum boasts around 780,000 art objects that span throughout history.
 The key draw for tourists, though, is its emphasis on Polish painting.

 This 13th-century Wieliczka Salt Mine was in use until 2007.
 The miners had to spend so much time down there that they carved Catholic statues and chapels out of the rock salt!